Meeds-io/whitepaper/en/0-intro.md

 ## Abstract

 Today’s work market lacks efficiency because of high transaction costs[^1][^2][^3] and frequent conflicts of interests between the employer and the employee.
+And for this reason, advanced means of financial transactions should be adopted.

 The WoM (World of Meeds) proposes a new paradigm that would lower transaction costs and reinvent the employment relationship, bridging the gap between traditional corporations and DAOs (Decentralized Autonomous Organizations).